Can a Bitaxe Really Find a Block?

 stratum+tcp://eu-bch2.solofury.com:8585

-Username format is critical: WALLET_ADDRESS.WORKER_NAME.
-The wallet address before the dot determines where the block reward goes if you find one.
-The worker name after the dot is just a label so you can identify which device hit it.
+The username format is critical: WALLET_ADDRESS.WORKER_NAME.
+The wallet address before the dot determines where the block reward goes if you find one; the worker name after the dot is just a label so you can tell your devices apart.

 AsicBoost

-Modern Bitaxe firmware supports AsicBoost (version-rolling).
-SoloFury’s stratum servers support it natively — no special configuration needed.
-Expect a ~10-15% efficiency improvement on the chips that have it enabled.
+Modern Bitaxe firmware supports AsicBoost (version-rolling), and SoloFury’s stratum servers support it natively — no special configuration needed.
+Expect a ~10-15% efficiency improvement on chips that have it enabled.
+(For the full story, see our AsicBoost deep dive.)

 Variance — what to expect emotionally

-Solo mining is a Poisson process.
-Even on BC2 with a 1.7-day mean expected time per block, the actual distribution looks like this:
+Solo mining is a Poisson process: blocks arrive randomly, not on a schedule.
+Even on a chain where your mean expected time is, say, 10 days, the actual distribution is wide:

-• ~5% chance you wait longer than 5 days
+• ~5% chance you wait longer than 3× the mean

 What happens if you actually find a block?